Vince Champ

-Vinson Horace Champ (born September 12, 1961) is a former American comedian and a convicted rapist.
-He was the winner of Star Search in 1992.
+Vinson Horace Champ (born September 12, 1961) is an American former comedian and convicted rapist.
+Champ was a touring comedian who had gained minor renown for winning first place in the comedy category of the 1992 edition of Star Search.
 In 1997, he was identified as a serial rapist when his DNA and tour schedule were matched up with a series of rapes on college campuses.

-He is currently serving a 30 to 40-year sentence at Nebraska State Penitentiary.
-His projected release date is in 2033, after which he will begin two consecutive life term sentences in Iowa.
+He is currently serving a 30-to-40-year sentence at Nebraska State Penitentiary.
+His projected release date is in 2033, after which he will begin two consecutive life-term sentences in Iowa.